nossyd/ai-agents-course/homeworks/hw1/part-4-pddl-extra-credit/part-4-pddl-extra-credit.md

 1. cover at least 3 problems,
 2. give initial states and goals for each, and
 3. ensure that the goal can be reached from the initial state using your action schema.
 * A JSON file containing your annotations that map from the elements in your PDDL domain onto phrases in the wikiHow article that you selected.
-You can  use this [Colab to annotate your PDDL elements with mentions from your WikiHow article]({{page.materials[1].url}}).
+You can  use this [Annotate your PDDL elements with mentions from your WikiHow article]({{page.materials[1].url}}).
 * A PDF file containing your writeup.
 You should include at least 1 paragraphs for each of the following topics:
 1. What wikiHow article did you pick and why?
 2. What portions of the article did you select to translate to PDDL?